mkings-220920/Cornish-Jackdaws/Code/README.md

 - The 'Main scripts' folder contains the three primary R scripts used for analysis.
 All three are given as annotated RMarkdown documents.
 - The 'Modelling functions' folder contains functions utilized by the MK_REMs script (see 'Main scripts').
 - The 'Processing functions' folder contains functions utilized by the MK_processing script (see 'Main scripts').
+- The 'Treatment class assignment' folder contains the script used for initial class assignments (prior to commencement of the experiment) and accompanying data files.